-• Project Goals: The purpose of this project provides for an entrance channel from the Delaware Bay to the landward side of the jetties.
+Project Goals: The purpose of this project provides for an entrance channel from the Delaware Bay to the landward side of the jetties.

-Channel condition surveys will be performed in the spring of FY2014.
-FY2014 funding capability exists to perform maintenance dredging of the project entrance channel (\$995,000) and minimal operation and maintenance caretaker tasks and response to public inquires (\$25,000).
+Channel condition surveys will be performed in the spring of FY 2015.
+FY 2015 & FY 2016 funding capabilities exist to perform maintenance dredging of the project entrance channel and minimal operation and maintenance caretaker tasks and response to public inquires.